jon-heard/obsidian-inline-scripts/README.md

 ***

-## Helper scripts - advanced shortcuts
+## ADVANCED SHORTCUTS: Helper scripts
 If you add a shortcut with an empty Test string, then that shortcut is a "helper script".
 A helper script provides common code that any shortcuts listed after it can use.

 If you add a shortcut with an empty Test string AND an empty Expansion string, then that shortcut is a "helper block".
 A helper block prevents any helper scripts above it from being available to any shortcuts after it.
 You probably won't need helper blocks, but they are there in case you do.
 They are also used to separate shortcut-files so that the helper scripts in one shortcut-file don't affect the shortcuts of other files.